 A Few Words About Us

-Denver pie maker, John Hinman, and food, travel, and lifestyle writer, Alexandra Palmerton, created CHOW (Culinary Hospitality Outreach and Wellness) in 2018.
+CHOW was founded by Denver pie maker, John Hinman and food writer, Alexandra Palmerton.
+CHOW (Culinary Hospitality Outreach and Wellness) in 2018.
 John was interviewed by Alexandra for an article about mental health stresses in the hospitality industry.
 The article received a resounding response.
-Alexandra and John had inspired so many people, they asked to share their stories.
-As a result of this response, the pair saw a need to create a safe group space where people could share their stories of pain, recovery, and improved mental health.
+The article received many shared stories.
+As a result of this response, John saw a need to create a safe group space where people could share their stories of pain, recovery, and improved mental health.

 Anyone who’s dined in a restaurant has experienced hospitality.
 From servers and bartenders to dishwashers and chefs, each person working in a restaurant gives their all to make guests feel welcome, cared for and nourished.